astronomer/astro-docs/ac/next/get-started/03_deploy-dags.md

 Every machine running Airflow needs a copy of the DAG files, with all DAG files appearing in the same DAG folder (`/usr/local/airflow/` if you followed the naming convention in step 2A).
 There are many ways in which you can make this happen, but some popular options include:

+- Using automation tools such as Ansible, Puppet, or Chef.
 - Baking DAGs into the docker image alongside Airflow.
-- A job that refreshes the DAGs folder on a schedule ([this is how the folks at WePay do it](https://wecode.wepay.com/posts/airflow-wepay)).
+- Using a job that refreshes the DAGs folder on a schedule ([this is how the folks at WePay do it](https://wecode.wepay.com/posts/airflow-wepay)).
-- Existing automation tools such as Ansible, Puppet or Chef.
 - Making the DAGs live on a shared filesystem such as NFS (but be aware of read performance penalties - Airflow can be quite heavy on read-ops).

-If you're looking for a full-stack solution for DAG deployment, it's something we can help with via our commercial offerings here at Astronomer.
-[Get in touch](/contact) if you'd like to chat.

 ## Automate DAG Deployment with Ansible

 We recommend using an automation tool to continuously pull new or updated DAGs to your Airflow machines.
 We configure an open source Ansible role ([source](https://github.com/idealista/airflow-role)) in this setup, though other automation tools such as Puppet or Chef also work here.

 1. Install Ansible according to the [Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on one of your machines.